pleasureman/testimprovement/article/resource_management_english.md

 ### 3.4 blkio subsystem
 #### 3.4.1 --blkio-weight=0
-The option is set block device IO weight.
+The option is to set block device IO weight.
 By default, the value is 500.
 It is relevant to the cgroup/blkio/blkio.weight file.

 Range: integers between 10 and 1000(including 10 and 1000)